-- What is the set-point weight and how to hormones influence it?
+- What is the set-point weight and how do hormones influence it?

 - Why is eating more–but higher-quality–food so important, and is it practical in today’s busy world?

-- What are the terms of service for The Smarter Science of Slim community?
+- What are the terms of service and other super interesting legal things for this and related sites?

 top 12 most common questions